 What is Augmented Intelligence?

-Augmented intelligence pairs your judgment with the machine's speed — and keeps you in charge.
-The point isn't the AI.
-It's what you do with the time it gives back.
+Augmented intelligence pairs your judgment with the machine's speed.
+Does that keep you in charge, or quietly sideline you?
+Try it below.
+The point isn't the AI — it's what you do with the time it gives back.

 Beginner · 3 min read

-Here's the whole idea in one job.
+Here it is in one real job.
 Maria runs a busy clinic and owes the board a report on 400 patient comments by Friday.
 Try each way of getting it done:

 Who should do this job?
 Slide the work between Maria and the AI.